LightningHawks6032/Rover_Ruckus_2018-19/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

     Detectors: Detector classes that can be instantiated in autonomous or tele-op

     DetectorTests: A collection of tele-op modes that instantiate a detector and test its methods

-Robots: Robot classes containing specific methods for each robot's individual use in opmodes

 Robot1-Opmodes: All OFFICIAL opmodes for Robot 1 for use in competition